alu0100207385/aaronsocasgaspar.github.io/en/index.md

 #### Android developer
 ##### ATOS
 ###### 25/09/2015 - 20/03/2018
-I am working for R&D+i department and currently I am working in project related with security and privacy.
-I am developing an Android app for ABC4EU project.
+I worked for R&D+i department in a project related with security and privacy.
+I was developing an Android app for ABC4EU project.
 I developed and led a small team for the implementation of a mobile application on Android for the project [ABC4EU](http://abc4eu.com/).

 #### Web developer